-- The pre-dispatch output is not the first assessment of security and adequacy for a trade date.
+1. The pre-dispatch output is not the first assessment of security and adequacy for a trade date.
 Assessments will have been made a number of times for a dispatch hour or day before the first pre-dispatch runs are prepared.
-Consequently, the assessments for predispatch benefit from the information gathered in previous assessments including the Day Ahead Commitment Process and the Security and Adequacy Assessments of the Weekly SAA Report, Daily SAA Report, and the System Status Report. - 2.
+Consequently, the assessments for pre-dispatch benefit from the information gathered in previous assessments including the Day Ahead Commitment Process and security and adequacy assessments.
 Since bids and offers can be changed without limit up to 2 hours prior to the dispatch hour, pre-dispatch schedules will be more stable as the dispatch hour approaches; pre-dispatch schedules for 3+ hours out may be totally different from the final schedule for these hours.